-Apple Walnut Spice Cake is a delicious way to celebrate apple season.
+Apple Walnut Spice Cake is a sweet and delicious way to celebrate apple season.

 How Can We Have Local Apples Any Time of Year?